Program director

 Praxis examination

 The Praxis, a national standardized and publicly administered test (taken at a national testing service), is a multiple choice examination designed to evaluate a student's broad-based knowledge across the disorders.
 It is required for ASHA certification, for the California license, and for the California school credential.
 A passing score of 162 must be achieved, and the test may be taken multiple times.
-Information about the Praxis may be obtained by going to http://www.ets.org/praxis.
+Information about the Praxis may be obtained by going to the Praxis website.
 Students in the Master of Science degree curriculum in communication sciences and disorders are not required to take the Praxis while in the graduate program.
 However, taking the Praxis before graduation is recommended.

 Remediation